michaelrommel/nvim-silicon/README.md

 	font = "VictorMono NF=34;Noto Emoji",
 	-- the theme to use, depends on themes available to silicon theme = "gruvbox-dark",
-	-- the background color outside the rendered os window background = "#076678",
+	-- the background color outside the rendered os window (in hexcode string e.g "#076678") background = nil,
 	-- a path to a background image background_image = nil,
 	-- the paddings to either side